CXR-LT/.github/profile/README.md

-RAD-LT is an outgrowth of the former CXR-LT challenge series.

 ## About
+Continuing the legacy of the CXR-LT Shared Tasks

 Chest radiography, like many diagnostic medical exams, produces a long-tailed distribution of clinical findings; while a small subset of diseases is routinely observed, the vast majority of diseases are relatively rare.